vasilynes/neural-fashion-search/README.md

 The third measures how well the search tolerates the distribution shift from full descriptions to short user queries with specific vocabulary.

-The forth tests how well the search distinguishes between modifiers.
+The fourth tests how well the search distinguishes between modifiers.

 HR@10 is a portion of queries that resulted in retrieving at least one item from the set of objects that are described by the string, from which the query was derived.
 MRR measures the average reciprocal index of the first occurrence of such an object.

-For attribute swaps, HR@10 logic is reversed: the hit is 1 only if the items are not in the set of objects that are described by the string, so this is effectively the failure rate, not the hit rate, but since all these metrics can be regarded as a certain measure of success of a query, they are formally grouped to HR@10.
+For attribute swaps, the HR@10 logic is inverted: a "hit" is scored only if the engine successfully avoids retrieving the original item.
+Therefore, a higher HR@10 indicates the model successfully respected the swapped modifier.

 Both metrics are computed using weighted average fusion with `alphas = [.0, .25, .5, .75, 1]`, where `alpha` is the weight put on the dense component, and Max-Scaling normalization.
 For more details, see `ml/notebooks/scripts/metrics_by_alpha.py` script.